Star Trek: The Motion Picture: Props and models

-Most of the models in The Motion Picture were created by Magicam, a Paramount subsidiary.
+Most of the models in The Motion Picture were designed by Magicam, a Paramount subsidiary.
 The main Enterprise model was eight feet long, to a scale of 1/120th scale size, or 1 in to 10 ft.
 It took 14 months and $150,000 to build.
 Instead of standard fiberglass used for older models, the new Enterprise was constructed with lightweight plastics, weighing 85 lb.
 The biggest design issue was making sure that the connective dorsal neck and twin warp nacelle struts were strong enough so that no part of the ship model would sag, bend, or quiver when the model was being moved, which was accomplished via an arc-welded aluminum skeleton.
 The completed model could be supported at one of five possible points as each photographic angle required.
 A second, 20 in model of the ship was used for long shots.
 While the hull surface was kept smooth, it was treated with a special paint finish that made its surface appear iridescent in certain light.
 Transparencies of the film's sets were inserted behind some windows, and as jokes, some featured Probert, other production staff members, and Mickey Mouse.
-The Enterprise was revised again after Abel & Associates were dismissed.

 Magicam also produced the orbital dry dock seen during the Enterprise's first appearance in the film.
-Measuring 4 × 10 × 6 ft, its 56 neon panels required 168,000 volts of electricity to operate, with a separate table to support the transformers; the final price for the dock setup was $200,000.
+Measuring 4 × 10 × 6 ft, its 56 neon panels required 168,000 volts of electricity to operate, with a separate table to support the transformers.

 The creation of V'Ger caused problems for the entire production.
 The crew was dissatisfied with the original four-foot clay model created by the Abel group, which looked like a modernized Nemo's Nautilus submarine.
 Industrial designer Syd Mead was hired to visualize a new version of the mammoth craft.
 Mead created a machine that contained organic elements based on input from Wise, Roddenberry, and the effects leads.
 The final model was 68 ft long, built from the rear forward so that the camera crews could shoot footage while the next sections were still being fabricated.
 The model was built out of a plethora of materials—wood, foam, macramé, Styrofoam cups, incandescent, neon and strobe lights.